Interested participants are encouraged to submit a 250-word abstract on one of the two following themes, distributed in two sessions:

 No more than 15 abstracts will be selected for each session.
 Small groups of participants sharing similar issues will allow in-depth discussions, which will be followed by the presentation and debate in plenary.

-Authors of accepted abstract must communicate their attendance by September 2, 2020 to firstname.lastname@example.org.
+Authors of accepted abstract must communicate their attendance in advance to email@example.com.